neuecc/UniRx/Assets/Plugins/UniRx/ReadMe.txt

 You can combine ReactiveProperties, ReactiveCollections and observables returned by UnityEvent.AsObservable.
 All UI elements are observable.

 Generic ReactiveProperties are not serializable or inspecatble in the Unity editor, but UniRx provides specialized subclasses of ReactiveProperty that are.
-These include classes such as Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
+These include classes such as Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/Plugins/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
 All are fully editable in the inspector.
 For custom Enum ReactiveProperty, it's easy to write a custom inspectable ReactiveProperty[T].

+If you needs `[Multiline]` or `[Range]` attach to ReactiveProperty, you can use `MultilineReactivePropertyAttribute` and `RangeReactivePropertyAttribute` instead of `Multiline` and `Range`.

 The provided derived InpsectableReactiveProperties are displayed in the inspector naturally and notify when their value is changed even when it is changed in the inspector.

 ![](StoreDocument/RxPropInspector.png)

-This functionality is provided by [InspectorDisplayDrawer](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectorDisplayDrawer.cs).
+This functionality is provided by [InspectorDisplayDrawer](https://github.com/neuecc/UniRx/blob/master/Assets/Plugins/UniRx/Scripts/UnityEngineBridge/InspectorDisplayDrawer.cs).
 You can supply your own custom specialized ReactiveProperties by inheriting from it:

 ```csharp
 public enum Fruit